-Borough Market - London, England @fontSize>
+Borough Market - London, England

 The oldest farmer’s market in London resides underneath a beautiful glass atrium in the Southwark neighborhood.
 While Borough Market offers local produce, it also provides a taste of London’s global influence, with items from all over the world.
 Sample handmade cheeses, baked goods, seasonal game, and so much more.

-Kreta Ayer Wet Market - Singapore @fontSize>
+Kreta Ayer Wet Market - Singapore

-There are two main reasons to visit the Kreta Ayer market.
+Called one of the best fresh markets in the world by the international news network CNN there are two main reasons to visit the Kreta Ayer market.
 First, you can find an unbeatable variety of Asian vegetables and herbs as well exotic meats and seafood, including live frogs, turtles, and eels.
 Second, you can stop in the food court, one of the best hawker centers in Singapore, to dine on chef-crafted specialties.

-La Boqueria - Barcelona, Spain @fontSize>
+La Boqueria - Barcelona, Spain

 An essential stop on any trip to Barcelona, La Boqueria is located on the famous La Rambla Boulevard.
 The marketplace, now in a covered area, is loaded with colorful stalls boasting fresh fruit, veggies, Mediterranean and Catalan specialties.
 Try cured ham and cheeses, Spanish olives, and chorizo, and enjoy some of the best tapas in the city.
 La Boqueria is a treat for the eyes and a treat for the appetite.

-Rialto Market - Venice, Italy @fontSize>
+Rialto Market - Venice, Italy

 Nestled along the banks of Venice’s Grand Canal, right near the iconic Rialto Bridge, you’ll find this daily fish and vegetable market.
 It’s been a hub for merchants for nearly 1,000 years, dating back to the 11th century.
 Supply barges arrive at dawn to unload their wares, and vendors begin selling around 8 AM.
 Stop by before lunch to pick up supplies for a picnic—the market closes by 1 PM.

-Tsukiji Fish Market - Tokyo, Japan @fontSize>
+Tsukiji Fish Market - Tokyo, Japan

 One of three markets in the Tokyo Metropolitan Central Wholesale Market, a sprawling 54-acre complex with over 1,700 stalls.
 Tsukiji is the most famous of the three—it’s the largest wholesale seafood market in the world.
 Arrive before dawn to observe the tuna auction at 5 AM.
 Wander the stalls and you’ll see an array of exotic and rare seafood from the Pacific.
 And if you love sushi, you’d be hard-pressed to find a better, fresher supply than right here.